shanehoey/snooey/README.md

 # snooey

-snooey - a simple Jekyle theme
+Snooey - A simple but extensive Jekyll theme